 It is always held on the fourth Saturday and Sunday in October.
 The dates for 2021 are October 23th & 24th.
 Saturday hours are 10 a.m. to 6 p.m, and Sunday hours are Noon to 6 pm.
 The new King or Queen is always crowned at 3 p.m. on Sundays, followed by a procession.

 Where is the Faire located?

 The Faire’s location is "Fountain-On-The-Green", commonly known as Wilson Park, located in downtown Florence.

 How much is admission?

 Should I bring coin?
 (Money)

 We have many delightful period and handcrafted vendors, as well as a full food court.
-Many of the musicians sell CDs, the Faire itself has t-shirts and souvenirs.
-While many of the performers are paid from the King’s purse, they are permitted to pass the hat for you to show appreciation.
+Many of the musicians sell CDs, and the Faire itself sells t-shirts and souvenirs.
+While some of the performers' expenses are paid from the King’s purse, they are permitted to pass the hat for you to show appreciation.
 Cash is always useful and very easily accepted, plus there are several ATMs within walking distance.
-Some vendors may only accept checks, others credit cards.
+Some vendors may only accept checks. while others will accept credit cards.